With age and experience comes wisdom; for this duck hunter, the ability to travel back in time would save a lot of trouble

 I won’t fault any new waterfowler for wanting to shoot.
 Heck, I still want to shoot ducks, too.
 But I challenge all the up and coming waterfowlers to open your minds to living in the moment to enjoy the experience for what it is, an experience.

 I cannot stress enough the importance of a good mentor.
 And, here’s the funny thing, the mentor benefits from this relationship just as much as does the mentee.

 Each mentor is unique in both what they bring to the table and how they share it.
 Diversity is a virtue.
-A good mentor will usually be quick to tell you all the things they have messed up over their years in the marsh.
+A good mentor will usually be quick to tell you all the things they have messed up over their years in the marsh as well as teach you the etiquette of duck hunting.
 A good mentor is patient and doesn’t tell you how to hunt.
 Rather, they are more of a coach, exposing you to many situations then offering subtle wisdom so you can make your own decisions.
 Lastly, and it’s an intangible, but a good mentor has eyes that “smile.”
 You’ll know those eyes when you see them.